Are you ready to take your yoga knowledge, teaching and personal practice to the next level?

 Module 8 – Advanced Meditation and Pranayama

-Jen Yost, E-RYT 500, will lead this weekend long workshop where you will explore advanced meditation and pranayama techniques.
+Jen Yost, E-RYT 500, will lead this weekend long module where you will explore advanced meditation and pranayama techniques.
 Learn key ways to develop a consistent meditation practice in your own life, and pull meditation into your group classes on a more consistent basis.

 Module 9 – Working with Private Clients